DISCLAIMER: The following content may have some affiliate links in which I receive a commission from said links.

 I think I can say that I like the majority of the stories mentioned in here, from his brave mother to the different trials he had been through.
 Yet I could say these are my favorite parts–because it got me thinking a lot:

-- Just because you fight among yourselves doesn’t give others rights to jump in.
+- Just because you fight among yourselves doesn’t give others the right to jump in.
 NOT exactly like this but I forgot to bookmark the passages so I’m relying on memory.
 But the point was how different groups within the country were already fighting.
-However, that didn’t mean it give others rights to come in and conquer them and make things worse.
+However, that didn’t mean it gives others the right to come in and conquer them and make things worse.
 Or like take their lands and throw them into different categories as see fit (to their agenda).

 - It’s easy to judge when you’re on the outside.
 Again, not an exact quote but something along that line.
 At one point, Trevor explained how he was trying to make money and try to survive with a few of his friends (or business partners).
 He also mentioned how bad he felt when he met some of the musicians later in his life (for what he did).
 Yet he didn’t hide the exact details either.
 He described all the events going on.
 But made a great point that it was too easy to look from the outside in and judge their actions.
 It was a way to survive for them.
 There wasn’t time to stand around and have this “high and mighty” righteous debate.
 They were looking for any way to survive.
 I mentioned this above, I know, and it sounds repetitive but I just want to place it here too.